Boutonnière Deformity of Finger

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
+Questions may also be asked about how any injury happened.
 A physical exam will be done.
 It will focus on the finger.
-You may be asked how the injury happened.

 Treatments